-The training programme for Vietnamese-speaking audiences was designed by VIOD in collaboration with PwC and IFC, based on the original programme in English that was first launched in late May 2018.
+The training program for Vietnamese-speaking audiences was designed by VIOD in collaboration with PwC and IFC, based on the original program in English that was first launched in late May 2018.

 Dr. Vu Bang, Advisor to Board of Directors of VIOD, Chairman of the Vietnam Corporate Governance Initiative Council